kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 ## Autoscaling during rolling update

-Currently in Kubernetes, it is possible to perform a [rolling update](/docs/tasks/run-application/rolling-update-replication-controller/) by managing replication controllers directly, or by using the deployment object, which manages the underlying replica sets for you.
+Currently in Kubernetes, it is possible to perform a rolling update by using the deployment object, which manages the underlying replica sets for you.
 Horizontal Pod Autoscaler only supports the latter approach: the Horizontal Pod Autoscaler is bound to the deployment object, it sets the size for the deployment object, and the deployment is responsible for setting sizes of underlying replica sets.